WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 It should be noted that the `fetch()` request using `adAuctionHeaders` can also be used to send `auctionBlob` (e.g. in the request body) and receive the response blob (e.g. in the response body).

+#### Alternate header to facilitate delaying response blobs to response body

+The aforementioned Step 3 includes the hash of the response blob in an `Ad-Auction-Result` HTTP response header, which requires that the response blob be available before the HTTP response headers are sent back to the device.
+If the server operator wants to instead delay inclusion of the response blob until the HTTP response body is sent back to the device, they can instead omit the `Ad-Auction-Result` HTTP header and instead:

+1. Generate a [version 4 UUID](https://www.ietf.org/rfc/rfc4122.html) nonce on their server.
+2. Instead of returning the `Ad-Auction-Result` header, return a `Ad-Auction-Result-Nonce` header passing the nonce, e.g. `Ad-Auction-Result-Nonce: 5b3e87f7-d48c-4376-908f-623f92f13740`.
+Like `Ad-Auction-Result`, `Ad-Auction-Result-Nonce` can accept a comma-separated list instead of a single value if desired.
+3. Pass the nonce in a TBD field of the [SelectAdRequest](https://github.com/privacysandbox/bidding-auction-servers/blob/4a7accd09a7dabf891b5953e5cdbb35d038c83c6/api/bidding_auction_servers.proto#L282) to the [SellerFrontEnd service](https://github.com/privacysandbox/bidding-auction-servers/blob/4a7accd09a7dabf891b5953e5cdbb35d038c83c6/api/bidding_auction_servers.proto#L267).

 ### Step 4: Complete auction in browser

 Now the auction can be completed by passing the response blob to `runAdAuction()` as part of a specially configured auction configuration: